djefrey/ColorwheelDocs/src/content/docs/Guides/Adapt Your Shaderpack/1_programs.md

 We are now properly rendering opaque geometries, but Flywheel exposes more [transparency modes](https://github.com/Engine-Room/Flywheel/blob/dc5bc8e64976c69b38abb6965d5cd9033e5a8808/common/src/api/java/dev/engine_room/flywheel/api/material/Transparency.java).

 Colorwheel provides more [programs](/colorwheel/reference/miscellaneous/programs/), one for each transparency mode.
 If the gbuffers program for a transparency mode doesn't exist, `clrwl_gbuffers` will be used instead while retaining their default blending mode.
-So make sure that every transparency mode will be rendered properlY.
+So make sure that every transparency mode will be rendered properly.